Build an Unstoppable B2B Brand Strategy

 Microsoft's 10-year partnership with the London Stock Exchange (LSE) exemplifies a B2B deal.
 The deal requires LSE to use Microsoft products for 10 years.
 It also requires Microsoft to purchase around a 4% stake in the LSE.

-B2B Uses More Jargon Than B2C
+B2B Uses More Industry Jargon Than B2C

 Professionalism is recognized — and required — in the B2B industry.
 Especially when the deal is about to be done.